Missouri River Panorama

 In the late 1800s, Weston began to decline following the Civil War and several major fires that destroyed much of the town.
 A major shift in the course of the river in 1858 eventually destroyed the port at Weston and contributed to the decline.

-The park features a scenic overlook that is accessible to persons with disabilities.
-From it visitors can see one of the most expansive views of the Missouri River in the state, the wild bottomland forests of Fort Leavenworth and six to eight miles into Kansas.
+The park features a scenic overlook that is accessible to people with disabilities.
+From it visitors can see one of the most expansive views of the Missouri River in the state, the wild bottomland forests of Fort Leavenworth and 6 to 8 miles into Kansas.
 A trail that meanders through the woods and along the edge of the bluff offers scenic views of the river similar to what Lewis and Clark saw on their expedition in 1804.
 Because the park is located along the forested river corridor, it offers excellent bird watching, especially during spring and fall migrations.

-Recreation opportunities in the park include a paved loop trail.
+Recreation opportunities in the park include Paved Trail.
 Hikers and bicyclists will enjoy the peaceful setting of the trail as it follows a creek through forests of cottonwood, sycamore and maple trees, and then returns along the sunny ridge tops.
 Take along a picnic lunch to enjoy in one of the secluded picnic areas.
 A playground and open shelter, available for reservation, make Weston Bend State Park an ideal place for family get-togethers.

 Visitors wanting to stay overnight can choose from both basic and electric campsites.
 Several of the sites located on the ridge top offer scenic views of the surrounding countryside.
-The campground amenities include modern restrooms, hot showers and laundry facilities.
+Campground amenities include modern restrooms, hot showers and laundry facilities.